Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 Writing your own implementation of a smart pointer is a bad idea (IMO).
 The standardization and testing of smart pointers was a nine year process through [boost](https://www.boost.org/), with [boost::shared_ptr](https://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/shared_ptr.htm) and [boost::scoped_ptr](https://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/scoped_ptr.htm), finally resulting in the standardized versions being released in C++11: [std::shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) and [std::unique_ptr](https://en.cppreference.com/w/cpp/memory/unique_ptr).

-I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine-year standardization processes), getting it working correctly in all contexts is rather a complex endeavor.
+I would even say that I dislike the smart pointer as a learning device; it seems like a straightforward project for a newbie, but in reality (as indicated by the nine-year standardization processes), getting it working correctly in all contexts is rather a complex endeavor.

-However, because it is such a frequent request for review, I want to look at smart pointers as a teaching exercise.
-In the next couple of articles, I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).
+However, because smart pointers are frequently requested for review, I want to use them as a teaching exercise.
+In the next couple of articles, I will step through the process of building a smart pointer and examine some of the common mistakes that I see (and probably make a few as I go).

 ### Warning:
 This article is not for absolute beginners.
 I assume you already know the basics of C++.